rkapl123/DBAddin/docs/README.md

 #### Settings
 In the DBAddin settings Group, there is a drop-down "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.
+At the bottom of all settings dialogs, there is a drop-down showing the available settings.
+Those settings that are environment-dependent (`ConfigName`**N**) are automatically displayed with the current selected environment number after the name.
+If you select the setting, it will be added at the bottom of all settings, you can cut/paste it anywhere you want.
+If the setting is already existing, an error message is displayed and the existing setting is highlighted.
+Any XML validation errors display the location with a row and column number, however these refer to the flat version of the text (without any word-wrap).

-#### Custom properties
+#### Custom workbook properties
-Right besides that drop-down, there is a shortcut to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
+Right besides the settings drop-down, there is a shortcut button to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
-A green check shows that custom property DBFskip is not set to true for this workbook, therefore refreshing DB functions on opening the Workbook.
+A green check on that button shows that the custom property DBFskip is not set to true for this workbook, therefore DB functions are always refreshed on opening the workbook.

 ### Tools
 Besides the hierarchical menu "DBConfigs" (see [DBFuncs User-doc](DBFuncs.md)) and the DBSheet Configuration (see [DBSheets](DBSheets.md)) there are other tools in the DB Addin Tools group: